fkarg/fkarg.github.io/_posts/2020-06-10-nixos-starting.md

 All the configuration (`*.nix`) files are written in a specific functional programming language, Nix.
 As it is a purely functional language, I was mostly familiar with the basic concepts.
 Still, it was probably my weirdest experience in learning a programming language.
-I believe almost all of it's intricacies get covered by the [Nix pills][nix-pills], so I won't go into detail here.
+I believe almost all of its intricacies get covered by the [Nix pills][nix-pills], so I won't go into detail here.

 The learning experience was weird primarily because I thought that reading the